TonyRipa/PlaceValue/README.md

 Fourier
 -----------
 <i>fourier.js</i> is a datatype for representing complex exponentials; an application of the PlaceValueComplex datatype.
 Fouriers are like polynomials (specifically Laurent Polynomials) whose base instead of being like x or y, would be e^ix or e^iy.
 Fourier.js is little more than a complex exponential (or circular trigonometric) looking skin for an underlying PlaceValue datatype.
 Fourier takes an input like cis(2x) and stores it as 100 base e^ix.
 It can then render it on demand in the complex exponential looking form cis(2x).
 Fourier also recognizes circular trig functions like cos(x), which it stores as ½0.½ base e^ix, and renders on demand as cos(x).
-Likewise sin(x), which it stores as ½0.<s>½</s>, and renders on demand as sin(x).
+Likewise sin(x), which it stores as <s>½</s>̉0.½̉  base e^xi, and renders on demand as sin(x).
 If Fourier wants to calculate sin(x)*cos(x), then it asks PlaceValue to calculate:

-½0.<s>½</s> * ½0.½ = <s>¼</s>̉00.0¼̉
+<s>½</s>̉0.½̉  * ½0.½ = <s>¼</s>̉00.0¼̉

 Fourier then formats PlaceValue's result as 0.5sin(2x) .